Ultimate Sports Quiz

-The Ultimate Sports Quiz (USQ) is a national level inter-school sports quiz competition that is broadcast on Sony Sports Network in India.
+The Ultimate Sports Quiz (USQ) is a National level inter-school sports quiz competition that is broadcast on JioCinema and Sports18 in India.

 Background

 Super Six Sports Gaming Private Limited (SSSG) is a sports tech start-up launched in the second half of 2019.
-The Ultimate Sports Quiz 2022 is presented by Harsha Bhogle.
+The Ultimate Sports Quiz 2023 is presented by Harsha Bhogle.

-It is a 13-episode televised series.
+The 2nd season is a 19-episode televised series.

 Concept

 Traditionally, sports quizzing in India generates a lot of interest among student community as they follow sports from around the world.
 A sports quiz aired on India’s leading sports broadcaster back in the 2000s is still remembered and has a cult following even today.
 Encouraged by its impact and success, a national level sports quiz called the Ultimate Sports Quiz was conceptualized with the intent of bringing back the romance and nostalgia of the once popular cult quiz show.

-Quiz Details
+Quiz details

-The inaugural season of the Ultimate Sports Quiz featured 27 teams from 22 cities (65% non-metros) across the county.
-This competition is also an endeavor to support grass root level sports development as the top three teams that reach the national finals will be awarded a total prize pool of INR 1 Crore approx. for developing sports infrastructure in their respective schools.
-Students representing the three finalist teams will win a trip to a sporting destination of their choice anywhere in the world.
+The 2023 season of the Ultimate Sports Quiz featured the top 36 teams shortlisted through a selection test from across 4000 teams and 350 cities across the county.
+This competition is also an endeavor to support grass root level sports development as the top three teams that reach the national finals will be awarded a total prize pool of INR 1 Crore approx.; part of which will be a cash prize for developing sports infrastructure in their respective schools.
+The Winners will get a once-in-a-lifetime opportunity to watch a Live sporting event of their choice anywhere in the world.

-The schools are spread across the country, competing to be crowned the national champion of the inaugural season of the series.

-Each school team was composed of two students nominated by the school to represent them in the competition.
+Each school team is composed of two students representing the school in the competition.
 Students from class 6 to 10 are eligible to take part in the quiz.